 - Made from mostly plant-based and renewable materials.

 |Eco-Friendliness||At least 80% plant based materials, but not biodegradable or compostable|

 For disposing of your lawn waste, go for the Member’s Mark Power-Guard option.
 It holds up to 39 gallons of waste, so you have space for everything you want to dispose of.

 The bag itself is leak- and tear-resistant.
 So if you’re disposing of sharp objects, twigs, or branches — you don’t need to worry about the bag rupturing.
 Dispose of your trash with confidence!

-The top of the bag is twice as strong than the rest of the bag.
-This ensures that when the bag is full to the brim, it doesn’t tear open.
+The top of the bag is twice as strong as the rest of the bag.
+This ensures it doesn’t tear open when the bag is packed to the brim.
 As for the rest of the bag, it uses Power Flex technology to expand around larger objects without ripping.